TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 ### Search Overlays

-Utilise the Search function to find your desired Overlays.
+Users can utilise the Search function to find their desired Overlays.

 ![](/assets/md-label-overlays-settings-search.gif)